Newcastle Institute

 Membership

-The Management Committee has included Felicity Biggins, Robyn Considine, Bernie Curran, Angie Dilorenzo, Ross Kerridge, John Miner, Peter McNair, Roger Pryor, Krysia Walker, Victoria Carroll and Micah Jenkins.
+The Management Committee has included Felicity Biggins, Robyn Considine, Victoria Carroll, Andrew Dibley, Angie Dilorenzo, Micah Jenkins, Ross Kerridge, John Miner, Peter McNair, Roger Pryor, Sheena Martin, Alan Spicer and Krysia Walker.

 Meetings commenced in May 2004, initially to launch the idea of the Institute.
 Speaking meetings commenced in July 2004.
-Since then there have been multiple public forums on a wide variety of Topics. (see appendix) Meetings carried a modest admission charge (now only $5).
-Attendance has varied (20 –150), but is generally around 60.
+Since then there have been multiple public forums on a wide variety of Topics. (see elsewhere on the website) Meetings carried a modest admission charge (now only $5).
+Attendance has varied (20 –150), but is generally around 70.

 The meetings generate public media coverage depending on the interest in the topic.
 This has included formal news reports, radio interviews (ABC, 2NUR-FM, KO-FM, 2HD), television coverage (NBN), reports and feature articles in ‘op ed’ or magazine sections of the Newcastle Herald, and on ABC ‘Stateline’.